KauzClay/docs-tap/crossplane/how-to-guides/troubleshooting.hbs.md

 ---

-## <a id="tls-verification-error"></a>Claims never transition to READY=True
+## <a id="tls-verification-error"></a> Claims never transition to READY=True

 **Symptom:**

-Very rarely it can happen that any tanzu service claim you create will never transition into READY=True.
-If you inspect the underlying crossplane Managed Resource, you will see a TLS certificate verification error similar to the following:
+On rare occasions, service claims you create do not transition to `READY=True`.
+If you inspect the underlying crossplane managed resource, you find a TLS certificate verification error similar to the following:

 ```console
 Warning  ComposeResources   39s (x23 over 17m)  defined/compositeresourcedefinition.apiextensions.crossplane.io  cannot compose